LifeBogger presents the Full Story of a Football Manager best known by the Nickname; ‘The Special One‘.

 The Antagonising One:

 Celebrated Steven Gerrard’s late own goal in the 2005 Carling Cup final by running along the touchline in front of the Liverpool fans making the ‘shush’ motion with his finger at this lips.

 Clashes between Jose Mourinho and Arsene Wenger are among the most hotly-anticipated in the Premier League.

-Jose Mourinho once called Arsene Wenger a ‘specialist in failure’ in February 2014, with the Arsenal boss branding the comments ‘embarrassing’ to both Chelsea and Mourinho.
+Jose Mourinho once called Arsene Wenger a ‘specialist in failure’ in February 2014.
+And the Arsenal boss branding the comments ‘embarrassing’ to both Chelsea and Mourinho.

 The Medal-Throwing One:

 Lobbed his English Premier League winners’ medal into the Chelsea crowd, and when he was given another one by the FA, threw that to the supporters as well.

 Mourinho said that the ‘medal was for everybody’.

 LifeBogger says, “Thank you”… for taking your time to read Jose Mourinho’s Biography.
 Our team strives for accuracy and fairness in our continuous quest to deliver you the Biography of Football Managers, Elites and Classic Players.